roylanceMichael/Roylance.Common/README.md

 Roylance.Common
 ===============

-Common C# interfaces and patterns I use
+Common C# and Java/Kotlin interfaces and patterns I use